ilirium/ilirium.github.io/content/about.md

 Hi, I am Ilya Kalimulin.
 My nickname is Ilirium.
 It is my personal blog.
 Currently, my family and I are living in 🇧🇷Brazil (UTC-3).
 My wife and I have 2 brilliant small kids.
 Before Brazil, we had the experience of living in 🇮🇳India (Goa), 🇪🇺European Union (🇱🇻Latvia), and 🇹🇷Turkey.
-Originally, we were from Russia.
 I completed my Ph.D. degree in 2014 in the edge of microwave engineering and electronic design automation.
 Once I gave an [oral speech](https://ieeexplore.ieee.org/document/7347123) at a scientific conference in San Jose (California, USA).

 I have 12+ years in tech and analytics, of which 4+ years are working as a Data Scientist.
 From my experience, I am attracted to working with raster data stored in multidimensional arrays, like images and videos.
 I use digital filters,